Menopause and Tinnitus: #1 Definitive Guide

 Physiological basis for the migraine-menopause connection.

-Loud, fluctuating tinnitus is increasingly recognized as a variant of atypical migraine.
-Importantly, tinnitus can act as the primary sensory symptom of atypical migraine.
-Many patients experience tinnitus as their sole migraine manifestation, without any associated headache.
+Loud, fluctuating tinnitus is increasingly recognized as a form of atypical migraine.
+In some individuals, tinnitus serves as the primary sensory manifestation of migraine activity, even in the absence of headache.

-While hearing loss and tinnitus are related, tinnitus loudness is the result of a broader brain dysfunction characterized by an excitation-inhibition imbalance in the brain.
-This imbalance manifests through sensory hypersensitivity, amplifying both tinnitus perception and environmental sounds.
+While hearing loss and tinnitus are often related, tinnitus loudness reflects a broader brain-based excitation–inhibition imbalance.
+This imbalance produces sensory hypersensitivity, amplifying both tinnitus perception and environmental sounds.

 Inflammed nerve in menopause and tinnitus